Getting started with Wombat

 To do that, click/tap on the gear icon on the home screen -> Keys & Accounts and choose the blockchain you’d like to connect to.
 Just like upon sign-up, you can choose to create an entirely new account name or import an existing one.

-Depending on whether you use Wombat on Android, iOS or via the Chrome browser extension, your experience might differ a bit, but in general, you’ll find a list of available apps and games in the Explorer section of the bottom navigation of Wombat (in Chrome, click on the Wombat icon in the upper right corner of your browser window and choose “Apps”).
+Depending on whether you use Wombat on Android, iOS or via the Chrome browser extension, your experience might differ a bit, but in general, you’ll find many awesome games to play in the Playground on the Home screen.

 Most of the games will simply open within Wombat or your browser, but some might require you to download a native app.
 This means that these games are only available on mobile devices, but don’t worry, you can log in with the same social login on different devices and restore your account to keep playing on all your devices.

 Most games and apps will use Wombat directly to log in; however, some of the games (like Prospectors or Upland) might ask you to register with a social account or an email on top of logging in with Wombat.